multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

-DAY 5
-FUNCTIONS
+### FUNCTIONS

 Functions let us wrap up pieces of code so they can be used in lots of places.
 We can send data into functions to customize how they work, and get back data that tells us the result that was calculated.

 Believe it or not, function calls used to be really slow.
 Steve Johnson, the author of many early coding tools for the Unix operating system, said this:

-“Dennis Ritchie (the creator of the C programming language) encouraged modularity by telling all and sundry that function calls were really, really cheap in C. Everybody started writing small functions and modularizing.
+> “Dennis Ritchie (the creator of the C programming language) encouraged modularity by telling all and sundry that function calls were really, really cheap in C. Everybody started writing small functions and modularizing.
 Years later we found out that function calls were still expensive, and our code was often spending 50% of its time just calling them.
 Dennis had lied to us!
 But it was too late; we were all hooked...”

 Swift lets us provide two names for each parameter: one to be used externally when calling the function, and one to be used internally inside the function.
 This is as simple as writing two names, separated by a space.